-First, preheat the oven to 250° F, and line two baking sheets with parchment paper.
+First, preheat the oven to 250° F, and line two baking sheets with parchment paper or silicone baking mats.

-Next let’s make our Taco Seasoning.
-In a small bowl, mix all of the Taco Seasoning ingredients together—the chili powder, granulated garlic, granulated onion, red pepper flakes, dried oregano, paprika, cumin, sea salt and black pepper.
+Next, let’s make our Taco Seasoning.
+In a small bowl, mix all of the Taco Seasoning ingredients together—the chili powder, garlic, onion, red pepper flakes, dried oregano, paprika, cumin, sea salt and black pepper.
 Set this aside for now.

-In a food processor, blend the cashews, water, nutritional yeast, and 2 tablespoons of the Taco Seasoning until everything is smooth.
+In your food processor, blend the cashews, water, nutritional yeast, and 3 tablespoons of the Taco Seasoning until everything is well blended.

-Transfer the sauce to a large bowl, add the kale leaves and toss until each piece is well coated.
+Add the cashew mixture to the bowl with the kale leaves, and toss until each piece is well coated.
+Sprinkle on some of the Taco Seasoning, if you'd like.
 Spread the coated kale leaves out on the prepared baking sheets, making sure they are not overlapping and not clumped together.
-This allows them to roast and get nice and crispy.
+This lets them roast and get nice and crispy.

-Bake until crispy, for about 2 hours or longer.
-Keep checking on the chips to make sure they are crisping up, and not burning.
+Bake until crispy, for about 2 hours.
+Keep an eye on them to make sure they are crisping up, and not burning.
 Pull apart any layers that are sticking together.

-Sprinkle a little leftover Taco Seasoning on top when they come out of the oven.
+Sprinkle a little leftover Taco Seasoning on top when they come out of the oven, if you'd like.
 Let them cool, and then try not to eat them all at once!